4 Cloud Native Application habits

 Another component from this section is to utilize SaaS or fully managed services like Amazon RDS, MongoDB, DynamoDB, Amazon SES, MongoDB Atlas, or any other service that help you develop faster.

 In brief, is the adoption of microservices, light, and portable containers, loosely coupled architectures with Docker and how to manage microservices and containers.
-In this case, would be Kubernetes, AWS ECS, or even Fargate.
+In this case, it would be Kubernetes, AWS ECS, or even Fargate.

 Alternatively, you could adopt the serverless ecosystem, which is the highest abstraction level in the Cloud.